Page last updated: August 12, 2025

 CJS Fellowships and Scholarships

-Center for Japanese Studies Graduate Fellowship (approximately $20,000 in three awards)The purpose of this fund is to assist full-time graduate students who are enrolled in any department or program at UHM that has a focus or specialization in Japanese Studies.
-Scholarship is open to international students.
+Center for Japanese Studies Graduate Fellowship (approximately three awards per year, avg. of $15,000-$20,000 each) – The purpose of this fund is to assist full-time graduate students enrolled in any department or program at UHM who have a focus or specialization in Japanese Studies.
+The scholarship is open to international students.

 Hanayo Sasaki Graduate Merit Scholarship (approximately $2,000) – For full-time graduate students.
 The prospective recipient should have a focus on Japanese studies.
 This scholarship was endowed by Mrs. Hanayo Sasaki of Honolulu.
 Scholarship is open to international students.

-John Fee Embree Scholarship Fund at UHM (average awarded $1,500) – For full-time graduate students in anthropology or sociology who focus on Japan or Southeast Asia.
+John Fee Embree Scholarship Fund at UHM (avg. awarded $1,500) – For full-time graduate students in anthropology or sociology who focus on Japan or Southeast Asia.
 The scholarship commemorates Anthropologist John Fee Embree (1908-1950) who studied Japanese culture and Japanese immigrants in Hawaii as well as South East Asia.
 He earned a B.A. from UHM and a PhD from the University of Chicago and taught at UHM before moving to Yale University.
 Scholarship is open to international students.

 Foreign Language and Area Studies (FLAS) Fellowships